Jennifer Jones beats Japan in playoff tuneup at women’s world curling playdowns

 The 2014 Olympic champion is an imposing presence on the ice, anchoring the top-ranked women's team in the world.
 It can make opposing skips crumble in the later ends when the game is on the line.

-A boisterous home crowd will make things even tougher for Canada's opposition on Saturday night.
+A boisterous home crowd will make things even tougher for Canada's opposition over the weekend.

-It likely won't be an issue for second-seeded Hasselborg, who beat host South Korea in the pressure cooker of the Olympic final.
+It likely won't be an issue for second-seeded Hasselborg, who beat South Korea's Garlic Girls in the pressure cooker of the Olympic final in Pyeongchang.

 On Friday morning, Jones scored three points in the third end and took an 8-2 lead by stealing a pair in the sixth.
 Japan picked up three straight singles before Jones ran Koana out of stones in the ninth end.